gbmaes/my-webpage/README.md

 >project finished on 07/07/2022;

->still needs some work on:
--adapt it to mobile version,
--make user's message get sent to my e-mail.
+>still needs some work on:  adapt it to mobile version and make user's message get sent to my e-mail.